A629 Highways Development Scheme

 - Location: Yorkshire, UK

 - Client: Calderdale Metropolitan Borough Council

 - Partners: Gair Consulting; Royal Haskoning

 - Year: Ongoing

-Highway and road infrastructure throughout the country was not built for modern society’s needs.
+Highway and road infrastructure throughout the country, such as the A629, was not built for modern society’s needs.
 With more drivers, coupled with places becoming more accessible to visit, the issues on the users and surrounding communities and wildlife are exacerbated.

 The current A629 Highways Development Scheme in West Yorkshire is an example of this.
 The transport infrastructure cannot keep pace with the rise in local population and economic growth; this is in addition to long-term environmental impacts such as stop-and-start traffic along congested highways and heavy vehicles on steep inclines, which rapidly deteriorates air quality.

 As of 2015, the scheme was announced and wholesale improvements to the highway and surrounding area were to begin.
 Funded by the West Yorkshire Combined Authority for Calderdale Council, the scheme is split into two parts.
 Phase 1a acting as an enabling element to the subsequent delivery of Phase 1b, covering adjacent sections of the A629.

 The Calderdale A629 Phase 1b Highway Development Scheme will improve access to Halifax town centre from the M62 corridor, transform bus travel between Halifax and Huddersfield and contribute to economic growth in West Yorkshire.
 Phase 1a, an enabling scheme including widening of a section of the A629 towards Halifax, is now complete and will ensure the benefits of Phase 1b are maximised.
 Pell Frischmann undertook NEC3 Supervisor services for Phase 1a.